greenfirn/Docker-Events/README.md

 - create the path if needed... sudo mkdir -p /home/user

+- will update this to generic paths in future

 ## Notes

 -- See `source` for latest examples and the full package: install scripts, miners, and rig configs. --